SuperOfficeDocs/superoffice-docs/user-guide/en/request/mailboxes/index.md

 ## List email addresses

-If you want details of the email addresses that have been registered, select **Knowledge Base** > **Email addresses**.
+If you want details of the registered email addresses, select **Knowledge Base** > **Email addresses**.
 This takes you to the **Email addresses** screen, which contains email addresses in a folder structure that you can create yourself.

 * To **create** a new email address, see [Create email addresses][2].
 * To **edit** an existing email address, click the name in the list.